Liuziyu77/Valen/README.md

 | Valen-Sokoban-SFT-2B | 418 (83.60%) | 126.82 ms | 20 |
 | Valen-Sokoban-RLCD-2B | 438 (87.60%) | 127.31 ms | 38 |

 Single-step accuracy does not imply full-game success.
 Latency was measured on one H200 GPU with batch size 1 after three warmup questions; model loading is excluded.
 Each full game starts from the initial board, allows one attempt and stops after at most 200 moves, with no action cache, undo or solver assistance.
 The time panel below includes successful games only.
+See the [Sokoban guide](evaluation/sokoban/README.md) for the evaluation workflow.

 <p align="center">
   <a href="assets/figures/sokoban/full-games.png"><img src="assets/figures/sokoban/full-games.png" alt="Games solved out of 100 Sokoban levels, with elapsed times for each model's successful games." width="1000"></a>
 </p>

-These 100 levels come from a simple subset previously selected using `Valen-Sokoban-RLCD-2B` success, so the full-game rates are not an unbiased estimate of generalization.
-Models also solve different sets of levels; successful-game times cannot be read as a same-level speed comparison.
-The 0.8B baseline has no full-game run.
-See the [Sokoban guide](evaluation/sokoban/README.md) for the evaluation workflow.

 ## Repository layout